Managed retreat: How the rest of the world handles it

 Community and consensus crucial

-The Dutch have a long history of using engineering to hold the sea at bay.
+The Dutch have a long history of using engineering to keep the sea at bay.

 Sian John works for the Netherlands engineering firm Royal HaskoningDHV and has extensive experience working on shoreline management in Britain.